Lead climbing: Description

 Leading a climb involves a 'lead climbing pair'.
-The 'lead climber' — the person initially doing the climbing (see image .1) — will have a rope attached to their harness that they will clips into points of protection as they ascend the route.
-The 'second' (or 'belayer'), remains static, standing at the base of the route controlling the other end of the rope, which is called belaying.
-The 'second' will use a belay device to attach the rope to their harness from which they can 'pay-out' the rope as the 'lead climber' ascends, but with which they can lock the rope if the 'lead climber' falls.
-Once the 'lead climber' has reached the top (see image .2), they create a fixed anchor so they can act as the 'belayer' (from above), controlling the rope while the 'second' ascends.
-The 'second' will unclip the rope from the protection as they ascend.
+The lead climber—the person initially doing the climbing—will have a rope attached to their harness and they will clip it into points of protection as they ascend the route.
+The second (or belayer) remains static standing at the base of the route, and controlling the other end of the rope, which is called belaying.
+The second will use a belay device to attach the rope to their harness from which they can 'pay-out' the rope as the lead climber ascends, but with which they can lock the rope if the lead climber falls.
+Once the lead climber has reached the top, they create a fixed anchor so they can act as the 'belayer' (from above), controlling the rope while the second ascends.
+The second will unclip the rope from the protection as they ascend.

-If the pair are leading a traditional climbing route, the 'lead climber' must also arrange and insert 'removable protection' into the rock face as they climb the route (the 'second' will take it out as they ascend).
+If the pair are leading a traditional climbing route, the lead climber must also arrange and insert 'removable protection' into the rock face as they climb the route (the second will take it out as they ascend).
 However, if they are leading a sport climbing route, the protection will already be installed via pre-drilled bolts into the rock face.
 Leading a traditional route is therefore a riskier and more physically demanding undertaking than leading a sport-climbing route of the same grade.

-If a 'lead climber' falls they will drop at least twice the distance to their last point of protection.
-For example, if the 'lead climber' is 3 m above their protection when they fall — and the 'belayer' immediately locks the rope — they will drop 6 m until the rope holds them.
-This aspect makes lead climbing a more physically demanding activity than top roping, where the 'lead climber' is immediately held by the top-rope if they fall.
-Note that when the 'second' is climbing and is belayed by the 'lead climber' from above, they are effectively top-roping and the rope will immediately hold them if they fall.
-This puts less onus on the skills of the 'second' climber, and they can also be partially 'pulled' up the route by the 'lead climber' if needed.
+If the lead climber falls they will drop at least twice the distance to their last point of protection.
+For example, if the lead climber is 3 m above their protection when they fall—and the 'belayer' immediately locks the rope—they will drop 6 m until the locked rope holds them.
+This aspect makes lead climbing a more physically demanding activity than top roping, where the lead climber is immediately held by the top-rope if they fall.
+In contrast, when the second is climbing and is belayed by the lead climber from above, they are effectively top-roping and the rope will immediately hold them if they fall.
+This puts less onus on the skills of the second climber, and they can also be partially pulled up the route by the lead climber if needed.

-Leading a climb requires good communication between the 'lead climber' and the 'second' who is doing the belaying.
-The 'lead climber' will want to avoid the 'second' holding the rope too tightly, which can create rope drag that acts as a downward force on the 'lead climber'.
-However, where the 'lead climber' feels that a fall is imminent (e.g. on a very hard section), they will want the 'second' to take in any slack in the rope to minimize the length of their drop in the event that they fall.
+Leading a climb requires good communication between the lead climber and the second who is doing the belaying.
+The lead climber will want to avoid the second holding the rope too tightly, which can create rope drag that acts as a downward force on the lead climber.
+However, where the lead climber feels that a fall is imminent (e.g. on a very hard section), they will want the second to take in any slack in the rope to minimize the length of their drop in the event that they fall.